Particle physics computer support

 - Central IT Services

 - Introductory Computing Manual by Nick West is given to all new graduate students.

 - HEP Computing Topics

-- Oxford University Computing Services Courses are free to Staff and Students.
+- Oxford University IT Services Courses are free to Staff and Students.

 - Video and Audio Conferences

 In order best to access the Windows servers in Physics, you first of all need an Internet connection.
 We recommend using a Broadband service for this; BT, NTL and many other providers will allow you to access the Internet from Home for a set monthly fee.

 Once that is done, you can connect to physics in a number of ways: